 The teams to stay away from, if there is any cost involved, are the teams that have little or no track record of success.
 If you are unsure of the integrity of a travel team, ask for references.
 Most good organizations like the teams we highlighted in our Top 5 will provide you with dozens of references from past players and parents, to college and pro scout references.
-If a travel team that is recruiting your son can't provide that, then it may not provide you the return you are looking for.
+If a College Development Program that is recruiting your son can't provide that, then it may not provide you the "return" you are looking for.

-And a lot of the emphasis on travel teams depends on where you live.
-In the big baseball states of the West, South and Mid South travel teams are imperative if your son wants to play D-I. But in the north and rural states, a player may be OK playing for his Legion or Connie Mack club if that is the traditional resource for talent by the local colleges.
+And a lot of the emphasis on College Development Programs depends on where you live.
+In the big baseball states of the West, South and Mid South CDP's are imperative if your son wants to play D-I in many instances.
+But in the north and rural states, a player may be OK playing for his Legion or Connie Mack club if that is the traditional resource for talent by the local colleges.

 And that brings up the next point...the most important point...Where do the college recruiters in your area look to seek out talent?
 When sending out college letters, have your son ask them where they think he should play and where they go to find players.
 That will determine where he should play...But remember, most teams that play in competitive leagues will want your son to play baseball at the highest level, so that they can get a realistic look at his talents and the physical and mental reactions he projects against that level of competition.